DeimanteDav/Quiz-frontent/README.md

 Welcome to the Quiz Page built with ReactJS! 🚀

 ## Overview
-Welcome to Quiz-React, a dynamic and engaging quiz platform built with ReactJS and styled with SCSS!
-This repository houses the frontend code for Quiz project, where users can create groups, make friends, and enjoy playing quizzes while keeping an eye on the leaderboards
+Explore interactive quizzes with this user-friendly ReactJS application.
+Create and join groups, connect with friends, enjoy engaging quizzes, while keeping an eye on the leaderboards.
+It's a dynamic space for learning and fun!

 ## Features